scalawithcats/scala-with-cats/src/pages/functors/index.md

 Kinds are like types for types.
 They describe the number of "holes" in a type.
-We distinguish between regular types that have no holes, and "type constructors" that have holes that we can fill to produce types.
+We distinguish between regular types that have no holes and "type constructors" that have holes we can fill to produce types.

 For example, `List` is a type constructor with one hole.
 We fill that hole by specifying a parameter to produce